MicrosoftDocs/well-architected/well-architected/service-guides/application-insights.md

 >
 > * **Review the Azure Monitor [security baseline](/security/benchmark/azure/baselines/azure-monitor-security-baseline).** It provides guidance on security best practices to secure your cloud solutions on Azure, including Application Insights.
 >
-> * **Ensure your application monitoring solution is secure by keeping Application Insights instrumentation up-to-date.** Follor our [SDK update guidance](/azure/azure-monitor/app/sdk-support-guidance#sdk-update-guidance) and update Application Insights SDKs (Classic API) annually.
-Although there's no specific guidance for the [Azure Monitor OpenTelemetry Distro](/azure/azure-monitor/app/opentelemetry-enable) yet, it's recommended to follow similar practices.
+> * **Ensure your application monitoring solution is secure by keeping Application Insights instrumentation up-to-date.** Follow our [SDK update guidance](/azure/azure-monitor/app/sdk-support-guidance#sdk-update-guidance) and update Application Insights SDKs (Classic API) at least once a year.
+It's recommended to follow similar practices for the [Azure Monitor OpenTelemetry Distro](/azure/azure-monitor/app/opentelemetry-enable).
 >
 > * **Define a strategy for [handling personal data in Application Insights](/azure/azure-monitor/logs/personal-data-mgmt).** To ensure ongoing compliance, regularly verify that the collection and handling of data, including IP addresses and personal data, [comply with relevant regulations](/azure/compliance/) such as GDPR.
 >